zhouchunpong/GCN_Keras/README.md

 # English_Version
-## A Simplified Graph Convolutional Network with Keras
+##  Semi-supervised classification by Graph Convolutional Network with Keras
 Keras-based implementation of graph convolutional networks **(GCN)** for semi-supervised classification.
 Rewrite a part of main function and some utils which is more simple compared the author's implementation.
 Thanks for his open source code at the following links :

 1. TensorFlow : <https://github.com/tkipf/gcn>